List of EastEnders characters introduced in 2021: Estelle Jones

 Estelle Jones, played by Sue Holderness, first appears in episode 6261, originally broadcast on 26 April 2021.
 The character and Holderness' casting details were announced on 26 March 2021.
 Holderness was contracted for a guest stint and appears in four episodes.
 The actress expressed her delight at her casting and found filming on the EastEnders set a "surreal" experience.
 EastEnders marks Holderness' first time filming a soap.
 Estelle is introduced as a love interest for Billy Mitchell (Perry Fenwick).
 Holderness described her character as "a good time girl" who adopts a carefree attitude to money and enjoys "fine dining".
 The character is a theatrical agent who works with children.
 She arrives for a photoshoot with Billy's daughter, Janet Mitchell (Grace).
 Estelle meets Billy and becomes "very intrigued" by him.
 Holderness did not think that Estelle and Billy were well suited, but felt Billy needed "some fun in his life".
 Estelle departs in episode 6264, originally broadcast on 30 April 2021.
 Holderness expressed an interest in reprising the role again.

 Estelle is theatrical agent who Billy meets at when dropping his daughter Janet off for a photoshoot.
 They go on a date and Estelle asks Janet's mother and Billy's ex-wife, Honey Mitchell (Emma Barton), if she is okay with them dating.
 Honey approves but is upset to learn that Estelle is paying Janet less than the other children, believing it to be because Janet has Down syndrome.
 Estelle states that this isn't the case and that she is paid less because of her inexperience.
 Estelle goes on another date with Billy and Honey appears, refusing to take Janet to any more photoshoots.

+Nyangi Marwa

+Nyangi Marwa, played by Lucy Vandi, is the mother of Mila Marwa (Ruhtxjiaïh Bèllènéa), who first appeared in Episode 6264, which first aired on 30 April 2021.
+She finds Mila in Walford and tries to persuade her to marry a man named Joseph.
+However, Kathy Beale (Gillian Taylforth), who Mila is living with, affirms that Mila is gay and that the marriage would not be good for her.
+Nyangi continues to tell Mila that she will marry Joseph until Mila states that she has done enough for their family.

+Mila learns that Nyangi plans to take her sister Kioni Marwa (Florisa Kamara) away on a supposed holiday.
+Mila recalls to when her mother told her the same story when she was Kioni's age and realises that Nyangi is having Kioni undergo female genital mutilation.
+Kathy calls the police on her and Nyangi is subsequently arrested.
+Nyangi made her last appearance in Episode 6282, which aired on 1 June 2021 and is sentenced to imprisonment in December 2021.
+Mila and her girlfriend Iqra Ahmed (Priya Davdra) gain custody of Kioni and the three of them subsequently move to Bristol in February 2022.